 Object, while the latter uses

-data retrieved from the network.
+byte to hold data retrieved from the network.

 The first problem, allocating too-large arrays, wasn't actually a leak.
 The

 elements, and the program was only using one or two; that's 62 bytes wasted

 per instance on a 64-bit JVM.
 A smarter design for the class would use a